morriscomia/Final_Project/README.md

 - Where do most accidents occur in Austin?

 ## Communication Protocols
-- In order to keep updated on the status of each of our parts of the project, we message each other regularly through Slack.
-Any other questions or concerns that arise outside of our daily check-ins, we tackle during (or after) class, our group Zoom meetings, or even during weekly TA sessions.
+-  Any other questions or concerns that arise outside of my daily check-ins, I tackle during (or after) class, our group Zoom meetings, or even during weekly TA sessions.

 ## Tools
 - Creating Database